Today is an excellent day to learn about the health benefits of sea kelp.

 Sea kelp is considered an alkaline food.

 This can help balance out your body’s pH levels.

 This is the relative acidity or alkalinity measurement.

 The common or natural pH of the human body is 7.4.

 It is good to know more about this because several diseases are traced to having an unbalanced pH level.

-Chronic hepatitis is the result of uncontrolled HCV infection or hepatitis C virus.
-Liver scarring and hepatocellular cancer cell formations are observed if the viral clearance rate of the body is low.
+Chronic hepatitis is the result of an uncontrolled HCV infection, or hepatitis C virus.

 8. May Help Reduce Blood Cholesterol Levels